Scott-Rasmussen/CyberSecBootCamp/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+- The Ansible hosts file located at /etc/ansible/hosts allows the user to deisignate if a machine is a Webserver or ELK Stack (or others) and then within the paybooks the user can designate which host to run on.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+Which URL do you navigate to in order to check that the ELK server is running?
+- ELK_Public_IP:5601

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._